ltworf/relational/windows/README.txt

 3)Py2exe
 4)Innosetup

-It might be necessary to have the: Microsoft Visual C++ 2008 Redistributable Package, because python 2.6 uses it and it's not installed by default in windows.
-I don't know if python 3 still needs it.
+It is necessary to have the: Microsoft Visual C++ 2010 Redistributable Package.

 	Create an exe file
 - Move the file windows/input.py to ../